Student Learning Outcomes

 SLO 9 – Apply life skills to succeed in college and beyond.

-UMD Health Services offers two Peer Educator student groups - one with an emphasis on sexual health, and the other with an emphasis on alcohol and other drugs.
-Both student groups provide presentations to UMD Seminar classes, on campus, in the residence halls and Kirby Student Center.
+UMD Health Services offers a Peer Health Educator student group - with an emphasis on sexual health, bystander intervention, alcohol and other drugs.
+The student group provide presentations to UMD Seminar classes, on campus, in the residence halls and Kirby Student Center.
 We aim to provide peer educators with knowledge in their respective areas; skills in program development and evaluation; and presentation (public speaking) skills with the intent that all of these skills may be transferable to their professions post-graduation.

 Peer Educators will be provided with a Learning Outcomes Reflection Guide at the beginning of fall semester with prompts in the areas of Leadership, Knowledge, Public Speaking, and their personal role in the group.
 The exercise is intended to guide them in self-reflection on their current skill level, and to assist them in establishing personal goals for the semester.
 At the conclusion of fall semester, they will be asked to participate in a written post semester reflection assessing what of their understanding has changed and how they view themselves as a leader.